TIP POLITICAL PARTY BEEF WITH VISIT SACRAMENTO AND MIKE TESTA

 But I know many people aren't as lucky as I was to find an organization that takes care of you when you are in a financial free fall.

-When I'm your mayor, I will guarantee everybody the safety net you deserve.
+When I'm your Digital Governor, I will guarantee everybody the safety net you deserve.
 Every 1099'er, every small business owner and every young adult over 18 with a dream will have a 2K Universal Basic Income as their safety net.

 This is essential to boost all the entrepreneurial spirit that makes NYC what it is.
 Our creative energy sets New York City apart from the rest of the country and world.
 I know this for a fact—I've seen the world.
 Only creatives will change post COVID-19 NYC and the world for the better.